Understanding the Tarnish Resistance of Palladium Coins

 While palladium coins rarely tarnish, it’s still advisable to know how to address potential issues with rust or tarnish.
 The most effective preventive step is to store the valuable metal in a dry, cool area shielded from sunlight and humidity.
 When storing the coins in containers, choose holders that ensure minimal air exposure and limited contact with environmental elements.

-Whether they’re veteran palladium collectors or new investors looking to buy gold bars, Scottsdale residents should reach out to the experts at First National Bullion.
+Whether they’re veteran palladium collectors or new investors looking to buy gold bars, folks should reach out to the experts at First National Bullion.
 We offer a huge selection of palladium, gold, platinum, and silver items.
 Scottsdale collectors who are looking for the finest-quality coins, bars, and bullion should give us a call today to speak with one of our precious metals experts.

 The statements made in this blog are opinions, and past performance is not indicative of future returns.
 Precious metals, like all investments, carry risk.
 Precious metals and coins may appreciate, depreciate, or stay the same in cash value depending on a variety of factors.
 First National Bullion does not guarantee, and its website and employees make no representation, that any metals for sale will appreciate sufficiently to earn the customers a profit.
 The decision to buy, sell, or borrow precious metals and which precious metals to purchase, borrow, or sell are made at the customer’s sole discretion.